 Creative companies may be interested in skills that you wouldn’t think to include in your resume, so creating an online portfolio where you can showcase the whole range of your professional experience is a great way to stand out from the crowd.

-“Your freelance projects and your design philosophy might not fit in the resume, so you can work those into your bio, or add to your online portfolio, your website, or LinkedIn content,” Leavy-Detrick suggests.
+“Your freelance projects and your design philosophy might not fit in the resume, so you can work those into your bio, or add to your online portfolio website, your website, or LinkedIn content,” Leavy-Detrick suggests.
 Make sure you leverage online resources beyond your portfolio: “I know that a lot of hiring, recruiting, and sourcing happens on LinkedIn,” Leavy-Detrick says.

 Keep your resume clear and easy to understand